kahlertfr/depth-aware-motion-deblurring/docs/chapters/related-work.rst

 In the recent years deblurring of motion blurred images has been intensively researched.
 These works can be divided into single image deblurring and multi- image deblurring.
-Furthermore they can be distinguished into the assumption on blur kernels: spatially uniform and non-uniform blur kernels.
+Furthermore they can be distinguished by their assumption on blur kernels: spatially uniform or non-uniform blur kernels and known or unkown PSFs.

-In single image deblurring several approaches using statistical models for kernel estimation were proposed :cite:`Fergus2006`, :cite:`Levin2011`.
-Some of them improved the estimation by predicting sharp edges using filters :cite:`Joshi2008`, :cite:`Cho2009`, :cite:`Xu2010` or reweighting strong edges :cite:`Shan2008`.
-In non-blind deconvolution where the PSF is known sparse natural image priors were used to improve image restoration.
-Therefore Iteratively Re-weighted Least Squares (IRLS) :cite:`Levin2007` were employed to constrain the solution.
+Several approaches were proposed for single image deblurring with an unknown blur kernel.
+The majority of these algortihms use statistical models for the necessary kernel estimation :cite:`Fergus2006`, :cite:`Levin2011`.
+Some of them improved the estimation by considering the presence of sharp edges in unblurred images :cite:`Joshi2008`, :cite:`Cho2009`, :cite:`Xu2010`, :cite:`Shan2008`.
 A method to improve estimated PSFs is shown by Zhu *et al.* :cite:`Zhu2012` where the PSF is also deconvolved because it is affected by blur itself.
+In non-blind deconvolution where the PSF is known sparse natural image priors were used to improve image restoration :cite:`Levin2007`.

 These methods assumes that all pixels are blurred with the same (uniform) blur kernel.
 However blur at a specific position is highly correlated with camera